acceleration3/cloudgamestream/README.md

 Tested and working on the following:

 * OS:
-	* Windows 10 Pro build 2004 (**Windows 10 will only be compatible with some GPUs.
-Out of all the ones I've tested only the M60 works.**)
+	* Windows 10 Pro (**Windows 10 works, albeit only with some older NVIDIA driver versions.
+I will try to figure out if something can be done for newer drivers.**)
 	* Windows Server 2019
 	* Windows Server 2016